lexbor/docs/source/articles/part-1-html.md

 element is created.
 In the SVG namespace, however, an element is created based on the `<span>` tag.
 Thus, tags behave differently depending on the namespace.

-But there’s more.
+But there's more.
 The tokenizer must also be aware of the current namespace to process `CDATA` correctly.

 Consider two examples involving `CDATA` and two different namespaces: